getsolus/help-center-docs/configuration/configuring-keyboard-layout/en.md

 ### Keyboard Layout Indicator

-To add the Keyboard Layout Indicator to your panel, open Raven, either by clicking on its icon in the far right of the system tray or using the keyboard shortcut `Super + A`.
-Now click the Raven settings cog icon.
+To add the Keyboard Layout Indicator to your panel, open the Budgie Menu and then click on "Budgie Desktop Settings" in the System Tools category.
+Alternatively, you can access the Budgie Desktop Settings by opening Raven (`Super + A`) and clicking on the settings icon at the bottom of Raven.

+Once you have opened Budgie Settings, click on the panel you wish to edit in the left-hand menu.

-{{< altimg "raven-settings-cog.jpg" "help-center/configuration/enabling-workspaces/" >}}
+{{< altimg "budgie-desktop-settings-top-panel.jpg" "help-center/common-tasks/taking-a-screenshot/" >}}

-Click the "Panel" button, then in the Applets section, click the `+` button.
+In the Applets section, click the `+` button.

-Find the Keyboard Layout Indicator entry and select it.
-Click the `+` button at the top of the panel.
-This will add the Keyboard Layout Indicator to the center section, as shown below.
+Scroll down the list to find the Keyboard Layout Indicator entry, select it, and then click the "Add applet" button at the top of the panel.
+Note, you can double click on an entry to add it instantly without having to click the "Add applet" button.

+{{< altimg "budgie-keyboard-layout-applet-add.jpg" "help-center/configuration/configuring-keyboard-layout/" >}}

+This will have added the Keyboard Layout Indicator to the center section, as shown below.

 {{< altimg "budgie-keyboard-layout-applet.jpg" "help-center/configuration/configuring-keyboard-layout/" >}}